choc1024/TuxNeurons/README.md

 # Usage
 Just download tuxneurons.py into your project folder and in the same directory do `import tuxneurons` or `from tuxneurons import *`.
 More usage available in the Wiki.

+# Contributing
+Please Star this project!
+If you have any ideas, bug fixes, etc please open an Issue, Pull Request or Discussion!